 Databases are programs that are designed to store, organize, and retrieve data.
 In sales, the most common type of database used is a client relationship manager, also known as a CRM.
-Let’s compare working with a database to working out of a spreadsheet.
+First, learn about the benefits of a CRM.
+Then, let’s compare working with a database to working out of a spreadsheet.

 1. A database serves as a central resource.

 A CRM database is a tool that stores all of your client and customer contact information in one central place that can be easily accessed by your entire team across multiple devices.
-This system can organize all of your contact related data included emails, phone calls, and live chat with customers and prospects.
+This system can organize all of your contact related data, including emails, phone calls, and live chat with customers and prospects.

-Additionally, a CRM database can be seamlessly integrated with your company’s other business systems, including marketing software which can help improve synergy between your sales and marketing organizations, ensuring your prospects don’t receive the same information or get missed altogether.
+Additionally, a CRM database can be seamlessly integrated with your company’s other business systems, including marketing software, which can improve collaboration between your sales and marketing organizations, ensuring your prospects don’t receive the same information or get missed altogether.

 Spreadsheets are effective at storing basic quantitative data and are often maintained manually.
-On the other hand, databases are more effective at storing qualitative data, which is why they are ideal for complex businesses with a large customer base or complex sales process.
-Databases often have automation capability that helps organizations save time on manual entry.
+On the other hand, databases are more effective at storing qualitative data, which is why they are ideal for complex businesses with a large customer base or a complex sales process.
+Databases often have automation capabilities that help organizations save time on manual entry.

-For companies that are scaling, or rapidly acquiring new customers in a short period of time, upgrading from spreadsheets to a CRM database can help your company sell to more customers in an efficient manner.
+For companies that are scaling, or rapidly acquiring new customers in a short period of time, upgrading from spreadsheets to a CRM database can help your company sell to more customers.

-As we mentioned above, the main benefit of using spreadsheets to run your sales operations comes down to two main factors: They're free (with a Microsoft Office or G-Suite implementation), and they don't require training.
+The benefit of using spreadsheets for business comes down to two main factors: They're free (with a Microsoft Office or Google Workspace implementation), and they don't require training.